 - Other fresh or cooked vegetables of your choice – again, to round out your nutrition

 With a combination of the above, you can get about 200 mg of magnesium.

 A diet devoted to magnesium-rich foods like these can cover the average requirements for an adult.
 But you need to be consistent.

 Note that magnesium needs spike with added stress (physical and emotional), sweat, and when we consume caffeine, fluoridated water, alcohol, sugar, alcohol, calcium, salt and animal protein.
-Because these are so widespread, most of us need to supplement with a highly absorbable magnesium, like Natural Calm.
+Because these are so widespread, most of us need to supplement with a highly absorbable magnesium.

 Like Dr. Dean says, “the typical American diet, which is rich in fat, sugar, salt, synthetic vitamin D, phosphates, protein, and supplemented calcium, not only is deficient in magnesium but actually increases the need for magnesium in the body.” (p.23)

 Not eating a typical diet is a good starting place!

 Kindig, Kelly, PhD, Hhp.
 Curing America’s Ill-Health by Reversing Our Widespread Magnesium Deficiency.
 Book.
 Accessed online via Google Books.

 Dean, Carolyn, M.D., N.D., The Magnesium Miracle.
 Revised and Updated.
 Book, print version